 What tire pressures should I use on my motorcycle?

-The best recommendation here is to orientate towards your bike’s owner’s manual.
-You should always keep within this ranges since the bike you’re riding was designed and tested with those values.
+The best recommendation here is to check your bike’s owner’s manual.
+You should always keep within this range since the bike you’re riding was designed and tested with those values.
 A wrong pressure might even reduce the life of your tires.
-Is it too low, the contact patch (area between you and the road) can be even reduced because the tire deforms by lifting the middle section away from the road.
+If is it too low, the contact patch (area between you and the road) can be even reduced because the tire deforms by lifting the middle section away from the road.
 Moreover, they also easily overheat.
-If you over-inflate, they’ll (again) wear unevenly, show worse handling and give you an uncomfortable ride.
+If you over-inflate, they’ll (again) wear unevenly, show worse handling, and give you an uncomfortable ride.
 Check the recommendations also if you’re carrying higher loads.
 In case the manual is not available, check the manufacturers’ website.

 What is the minimum tread depth on motorcycle tires?